Exceptional Research Facilities

-UNT’s College of Engineering students are preparing to solve many of today’s problems through hands-on learning in state-of-the-art facilities and labs.
-Students work with some of the most cutting edge equipment in the nation.
+UNT’s College of Engineering students are preparing to solve many of today’s problems through hands-on learning in cutting edge facilities and labs.
+Students work with some of the most modern equipment in the nation.

 The CART facility is one of the most sophisticated of its kind for research involving materials synthesis and analysis, from atomic to macro scales.

 With the formation of the Department of Biomedical Engineering, the College of Engineering is now home to the Center for Network Neuroscience.
 The addition of CNNS brings more opportunities for undergraduate and graduate students to work on exciting design projects and research in the mechanisms and strategies underlying the phenomena of pattern generation, recognition and storage in neuronal ensembles.

 CERL’s primary focus is the application of computational concepts to problems related to public health.
 Work at the laboratory will provide tools to epidemiologists and scientists that can be used in the prediction and analysis of how disease manifests and spreads.

 For 20 years, LARC has been performing cutting-edge research in game programming and procedural content generation by students in the Game Development Group.